 Until lately, Praga changed into a place to keep away from — its streets considered unsafe, unwelcome, and crime-ridden.

 It’s been greater than 70 years, in reality.
-And even though Warsaw’s town center turned into, in general, destroyed through Nazis in the Invasion of Poland and the Warsaw Uprising, Praga, the town’s eastern district, remained intact.
+And even though Warsaw’s town center turned into, in general, destroyed by Nazis in the Invasion of Poland and the Warsaw Uprising, Praga, the town’s eastern district, remained intact.
 A visit to Praga is as close to pre-battle Warsaw as it receives.

-So on your subsequent trip to the Phoneix City, get out of Old Town and spend a day exploring Warsaw’s edgy facet.
+So, on your subsequent trip to the Phoneix City, get out of Old Town and explore Warsaw’s edgy facet.

 Why You Should Never Put Your Passport in Your Carry-on